-Queenslander Homes predominantly have timber floors, high ceilings, long hallways and open living areas.
-As they were built to withstand the gruelling, hot Queensland Summers there are a few tricks to make sure they do not feel cold and unwelcoming in the cooler months of Winter.
-We recommend adding rugs to rooms such as the living, dining and bedroom to ground the spaces and add warmth and texture.
-Choose neutral colours that complement the timber flooring such as light grey, cream or an oatmeal shade.
-Deco Rug, Carpet Call and James Lane have some beautiful rugs in a variety of sizes, textures and colours to suit any space.
-Add plenty of cushions and throw rugs to sofas and beds to create a cosy vibe and add pops of colour and texture.
-Be sure to check out Adairs in Homemaker South as their range of options is on another level!
+Traditional Queenslanders predominantly have timber floors, high ceilings, long hallways, and open living areas.
+As they were built to withstand the gruelling, hot Queensland summers, they can feel a lot colder when winter rolls around.
+So, to ensure your home feels comfortable and inviting all year long, we recommend adding rugs to the living, dining and bedrooms, to ground the space and add a bit of extra warmth and texture to your Queenslander.
+You can opt for neutral colours that complement the timber flooring such as light grey, cream or oatmeal or go for a more eclectic look with a bold colour or pattern piece.
+DecoRug, Carpet Call and James Lane have some beautiful rugs in a variety of sizes, textures and colours to suit any space.

 As you can see, it’s easy to create a beautifully styled Queenslander house that balances the traditional details of the home with a more modern aesthetic.
 When you’re looking to start styling your Queenslander, be sure to pop into Homemaker the Valley to get everything you need to create the chic Queenslander of your dreams.